 |Central Canada SFI

-is a comprehensive system of principles, objectives
+Program is a comprehensive system of principles, objectives

-and performance

-that when put into practice, ensures forests are being managed
+and scientists that when put into practice, ensures forests

-legal factors, as well as a commitment
+environmental, cultural and legal factors, as well as a commitment

 Leadership in Energy and Environmental Design (LEED),